 If you already own a home with a fixed rate mortgage, have a fixed rate home equity loan, or have a federal student loan (most of which have fixed rates), interest rate fluctuations will not impact your monthly payment.

 “Anybody who carries a credit card balance, and anybody considering applying for a new line of credit or mortgage loan should keep a close eye on where interest rates are headed,” said McClary.
 “It is always a good idea to assume things might change in one direction or the other and prepare for that.”

 Existing homeowners with an ARM, in particular, should ensure they are positioned financially to withstand higher monthly payments should interest rates continue to rise.

-Some financial professionals suggest homeowners consider refinancing their ARM or higher interest fixed rate mortgage loan now, while rates remain historically low, but McClary said decisions related to long-term loans should never be dictated by interest rate movement alone.
+Some financial professionals suggest homeowners consider refinancing their ARM or higher interest fixed rate mortgage loan now, before rates climb even higher, but McClary said decisions related to long-term loans should never be dictated by interest rate movement alone.